r128w/bad-apple/README.md

 For example, the third frame's BMP is at ```/bmp/3.bmp```.

-Shoutout ffmpeg and potrace :)
+Shoutout ffmpeg and potrace :) ```bmptosvg.sh``` uses them, but in the local directory rather than on PATH or similar